mrisher/webxr-reference/webxr-device-api/index.md

 <dl>
   <dt><a href="xrpresentationframe">XRPresentationFrame</a></dt>
-  <dd>rovides all of the values needed to render a single frame of an AR/VR scene to the display represented by the XRDevice interface.</dd>
+  <dd>Provides all of the values needed to render a single frame of an AR/VR scene to the display represented by the `XRDevice` interface.</dd>
 </dl>

 ### Coordinate Systems